moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

-How to Setup Moveit2 Docker Containers in Ubuntu
+How to Setup Moveit 2 Docker Containers in Ubuntu
 =================================================
-This guide will provide a walkthrough on how to get docker container with Moveit2 dependencies setup quickly.
+This guide will provide a walkthrough on how to get docker container with Moveit 2 dependencies setup quickly.
-Provided in this guide is a script that will get you up and running in Moveit quickly!
+It includes a script that will get you up and running in Moveit quickly!
 This guide is intended for people who would like to have a separate environment for working with Moveit up and running quickly \
 without having to do much configuring.
 In this guide, we will be setting up a ROS2 Galactic environment.